kerren/brrelease/README.md

 [![Version](https://img.shields.io/npm/v/brrelease.svg)](https://npmjs.org/package/brrelease)
 [![Downloads/week](https://img.shields.io/npm/dw/brrelease.svg)](https://npmjs.org/package/brrelease)

-This is a CLI that allows you to create releases off any branch and either merge back into that branch or into a different branch.
+Short for "Branch Release" - this is a CLI that allows you to create releases off any branch and either merge back into that branch or into a different branch.
 It allows you to follow the `git-flow` methodology if you want to but also allows you the freedom to create release versions on different branches without merging into `main`.

 This project extends the [commit-and-tag-version](https://github.com/absolute-version/commit-and-tag-version) project.
 So it uses their versioning and bumping logic, but builds a workflow